LarnuUK/corgi.py/bot-help.md

 `${timezone}` - Converts a time to designated Timezone.
 For example `$CEST 09:00 PDT` will convert the 09:00 CEST to Pacific Daylight Time, `$NZST 12:00 ACDT` will conver 12:00 NZST to ACDT.
 Times must be in the format `hh:mm`.
 `$GitHub` - Provides a link to Thom's github.
 `$Timer` - Sets a timer for the requested time period.
 Time must in the format `hh:mm`.
 For example `$Timer 03:00` will set a timer for 3 hours.
 Can optionally be followed by a message.
 On expiry the user who created it will receive a ping.
+`$GermanPairing` - Initiates a three player team pairing process against a mentioned user using the German Pairing Method.
+For example `$GermanPairing @Ryan`.
+You will first be asked if won the roll off, so please ensure you roll off for who picks the table first.
+Can only be used in table channels.

 The following commands can only be used in #bot-commands (except `$heret`):